psikosen/t_mazer/README.md

 - **Automatic Restart**: New mazes are generated after each solution
 - **Training Statistics**: Track performance improvement over time
 - **Saved Models**: Trained models are saved to the `models/` directory
+- **Test Mode**: Test what the model has learned without algorithmic fallbacks

 Additional options: